The system refers to the 3 tiers involved in the supply chain for alcoholic beverages:

 The member in each tier needs to sell the alcoholic beverage to a member of another tier.
 The 3 tier system is not mandated on the federal level but only on the state level.

 Of course, similar supply chain systems are used in many countries for many types of products sold in retail stores.
 In that sense, there is nothing particularly unique about this system.

-What makes the 3 tier system for alcohol in the US somewhat different is the fact that individual companies can only have ownership within one of the tier.
+What makes the 3-tier system for wine in the US somewhat different is the fact that individual companies can only have ownership within one of the tiers.
 For example, a winery as a member of the manufacturer level tier is not allowed to have ownership in a wholesale company for wine.